Description

 What is a battery jar?

 A battery jar is one component that battery makers use to form a lead-acid battery.
 As the name implies, battery jars were originally made of glass.
-Modern battery jars are made of plastic such as polypropylene or polyethylene since they are not harmed by battery acid.
-The most common size jars range from 5-plate to 33-plate batteries and are made by several companies in different heights up to 34″ or more.
-This jar is also called a battery container or battery case.
+Modern battery jars are made of plastic such as polypropylene or polyethylene since they are not affected by battery acid.
+The most common size jars range from 5-plate to 33-plate batteries.
+They are made by several companies in different heights up to 34″ or more.
+This jar is also referred to a battery container or battery case.

 What other parts are needed to make a battery?

-The main part is the set of positive and negative lead plates.
+The main component is the set of positive and negative lead plates.
 The acid reacts with the plates to generate electricity.
-The other components may vary depending on the maker and battery type, but here is a list of the most common parts.
+The other components may vary depending on the manufacturer and battery type, but here is a list of the most common ones.

 Battery Bridge Rest

-The bridge rest is placed on the floor of the jar to hold the lead plates.
+The bridge rest is placed on the bottom of the jar to support the lead plates.
 In all lead-acid batteries, small particles form which fall to the bottom.
-Further, if this debris builds up on the lead plates, it can cause a short circuit and ruin the battery.
+After this debris accumulates and builds up against the lead plates, this will likely cause a short circuit and ruin the battery.
 For this reason, a bridge rest acts as a spacer to make room for the debris to settle below the plates.
-This extends the life of the battery by stopping short circuits.
+This extends the life of the battery by preventing short circuits.

 Battery Element Protector